 Well, not exactly.
 Actually, not at all.
 In the same decision, he wrote that the “E.P.A. went well beyond what Congress authorized,” when the agency attempted to limit greenhouse gas emissions, which are a major cause of climate change.

 Taking a deep dive into his judicial decisions, environmentalist and public health advocates have much to be concerned about with the Kavanaugh nomination.
 In 2012, Kavanaugh disagreed with the EPA’s interpretation of air pollutants and attempted to kill a US EPA climate rule in favor of the Chamber of Commerce.
 He also ruled in 2014 that carbon monoxide rules that haven’t been updated since 1985 didn't require additional review.
 During his 12 years on the on the United States Court of Appeals for the District of Columbia Circuit, he opposed many of the attempts of Obama Administration's to address climate change.

 Trump’s nomination of Brett Kavanaugh to the Supreme Court shows continued efforts to weaken important environmental protections that will directly impact communities of color.
 If confirmed, we, unfortunately, will see his impact on every environmental case that makes its way before the Supreme Court for many decades to come.

-With Anthony Wheeler now head of the EPA and potentially Kavanaugh joining the Supreme Court, the health of communities of color is in jeopardy.
+With Andrew Wheeler now head of the EPA and potentially Kavanaugh joining the Supreme Court, the health of communities of color is in jeopardy.